ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Methodology

 \section{Methodology}

 Figure~\ref{symmetry analysis overview} shows the symmetry analysis process of ADAQ-SYM.
 Here, we describe the steps in detail.

 First, we perform a DFT simulation on a defect in a semiconductor host material.
 This produces a relaxed crystal structure and a set of orbital wave functions and their corresponding eigenvalues.
 These are the main inputs for ADAQ-SYM.
-The orbitals to be analyzed are chosen by the user.
-The electron orbitals associated with defects are localized around the defect, and the inverse participation ratio (IPR) is a good measure of how localized an orbital is \cite{IPR, IPR2, IPR3}.
+The electron orbitals associated with defects are localized around the defect, and the inverse participation ratio (IPR) $\chi$ is a good measure of how localized an orbital is \cite{IPR, IPR2, IPR3}.
 The discreet evaluation of IPR is

 and can be used to identify defect orbitals in the band gap, since they have much higher IPR than the bulk orbitals.
 There are also defect orbitals in the bands which are hybridized with the delocalized orbitals, their IPR are lower than the ones in the band gap, but still higher than the other orbitals in the bands.
-We employ IPR as a tool for identifying defect orbitals in the bands by spotting outliers.
+We employ IPR as a tool for selecting the orbitals to be analyzed, and this method can also identify defect orbitals in the bands by spotting outliers.
 After the careful selection of ab initio data and inputs, ADAQ-SYM is able to perform the symmetry analysis.

 Second, the "center of mass" $\vec{c}$ of the each orbital is calculated according to

 These centers are used as the fixed points for the symmetry transformations.
 Orbitals are considered degenerate if the difference in their eigenvalues are less than a threshold.
 When calculating $c$ for degenerate orbitals, they are considered together and the average center is used.